With a Song in My Heart (Stevie Wonder album)

-With a Song In My Heart is Stevie Wonder's third studio album, released in 1963 on the Tamla (Motown) label.
-The album was the first to drop Wonder's Little nickname as the 13-year-old singer went the same route of his label mate Marvin Gaye and covered a set of standards.
+With a Song In My Heart is the third studio album by Stevie Wonder, released in 1963 on the Tamla (Motown) label.
+The album was the first to drop Wonder's "Little" nickname, as the 13-year-old singer went the same route of his label mate Marvin Gaye and covered a set of pop standards.
 Like Gaye and other Motown acts, label president Berry Gordy wanted all of his artists to be established on a crossover basis.
 The album did not immediately spell success for Wonder on the adult contemporary set.
 Veteran jazz arranger Ernie Wilkins arranged and conducted the album.